sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/22Oct.md

  * William describes the wiki.

+ * Jason: the section-editing patch might make it easier to edit smaller sections of text: [[http://moinmo.in/ExtensionProposals/SectionEditing]]

  * Make sure to explain super clearly why this is a CCLI *type 2*.

  * Dan Maki -- Rob and Jason will contact him.
 Program officer with MSP.